Skip to main content

 Name: context_consistency

 A binary evaluation of whether the model output is fully consistent with the model input.
-This check assesses if the generated output aligns with and is supported by the given input, without contradicting or misrepresenting any information provided.
-It focuses solely on the consistency between input and output, ignoring external facts.
-Returns True if consistent, False if any inconsistency is found.
+Assesses if the generated output aligns with and is supported by the given input, without contradicting or misrepresenting any information provided.
+Focuses solely on consistency between input and output, ignoring external facts.
+Output: pass/fail (0 or 1).

 Name: reference_similarity

-A measurement of how similar the model_output is to the scenario_result.
-The model_output would be the generated answer from the model, and the scenario_result would be the expected answer.
-Ranges from 1 to 5.
+A measurement of how similar the model output is to the scenario result.
+The model output is the generated answer, and the scenario result is the expected answer.
+Scores from 1 to 5.

 Fluency

-The fluency check is a measure of quality based on grammar, spelling, punctuation, word choice, and sentence structure.
-This check does not require a scenario input or result.
+A measurement of quality based on grammar, spelling, punctuation, word choice, and sentence structure.
+Scores from 1 to 5.

 Coherence

-The coherence check is a measurement of structure and organization in a model's output.
-A higher score indicates that the output is well-structured and organized, and a lower score indicates the opposite.
+A measurement of structure and organization in the model's output.
+A higher score indicates a well-structured and well-organized summary.
+Scores from 1 to 5.

 Consistency

-The consistency check is a measurement of factual accuracy between the model output and the scenario input.
-This is useful in summarization tasks, where the model's input is a target document and the model's output is a summary of the target document.
+A measurement of factual accuracy between the model output and the model input.
+Useful in summarization tasks where the model's input is a target document and the output is a summary.
+Scores from 1 to 5.

 Relevance